openvinotoolkit/openvino/src/bindings/js/node/README.md

 # OpenVINO™ Node.js Bindings

-Execute deep learning models in Node.js applications with ease using OpenVINO™.
+Use OpenVINO to deploy deep learning models easily in Node.js applications.

 ## Introduction

 OpenVINO™ is an open-source toolkit designed for high-performance deep learning inference.
 Node.js API provides bindings to subset APIs from OpenVINO Runtime.
-These Node.js bindings allow JavaScript developers to use the power of OpenVINO™ in their applications.
+The Node.js bindings enable JavaScript developers to use the capabilities of OpenVINO in their applications.

 ## Quick Start